philippkueng/philippkueng.github.com/posts/2012-01-15-freemium-please-leave.markdown

----
-layout: post
+Date: 2012-01-15
-title: "Freemium - please leave"
+Title: Freemium - please leave
-comments: true
+Comments: true
----
+Tags: SaaS, Pricing

 Last december Maciej Ceglowski, founder of pinboard has written a [post](http://blog.pinboard.in/2011/12/don_t_be_a_free_user/) about the fact that all great services which don't charge are very likely going to disappear in the long run.

 Maciej Ceglowski: